groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/08_ReservedWords.md

 ---
-Title:    Reserved Words
+title:    Reserved Words
-Abstract: Groovy reserves a set of keywords that cannot be used as identifiers.
+description: Groovy reserves a set of keywords that cannot be used as identifiers.
 ...

 # Reserved words